tttrinhtran/cs202-crossing-road/README.md

 This is project in Programming Systems Course (CS202), VNU-HCMUS.

-We write this game in C++ with support of SFML, which provides a simple interface to the various components of your PC, to ease the development of games and multimedia applications, Kenney and Zapsplat gives us free pictures and sounds.
+We write this game in C++ with support of SFML, which provides a simple interface to the various components of your PC, to ease the development of games and multimedia applications.

 # Description